nowaproj/docs/docs/getting-started/install.md

 # Projects: Local or Cloud?

-When starting a project, users can choose to store it locally or in the cloud.
+When you start a new project, you can choose between **local** or **cloud** project.

-Each option has its advantages, and the choice depends on the project’s needs.

-In the next section, we will provide some ideas to help you decide.
+Not sure which one to pick?
+Here’s a quick overview.

 ---

-### Cloud Development
+## Cloud Development

-Storing projects in the cloud allows online access from anywhere and makes sharing with teammates simple.
-This option is ideal when collaboration, speed, and global accessibility are priorities.
+Cloud projects are stored online.
+This means you can:
+- Access them anywhere.
+- Share them with your team easily.
+- Move faster when collaboration is important.

-#### How to create **Cloud Project**?
+**How to create a Cloud Project:**

 1. Click the yellow **New Cloud Project** button.
-2. From the list, select **New Cloud Project**.
+2. Select **New Cloud Project** from the list.
-3. Enter a **Project name**.
+3. Enter a **project name**.
 4. Click **Create**.

 <video src="/videos/getting-started/create-cloud.webm" controls width="100%" />

 ---

-### Local Development
+## Local Development

-Local storage keeps projects on the user’s own computer, providing privacy and protection from external access.
-This option is ideal for offline work, handling sensitive information, or testing in controlled environments.
-It offers full control and independence.
+Local projects are stored only on your computer.

+This option is great if you want to:
+- Work offline.
+- Keep your data private.
+- Test things in a safe, controlled way.

-👉 For a deeper look at local projects, see [this guide](..\local-project-simulator\createlocalproject.md).
+👉 For a detailed guide, see [Creating Local Projects](..\local-project-simulator\createlocalproject.md).

 ---